a8864666-rgb/certified-gaussian-theta/README.md

 # Certified Gaussian Theta Framework

+## Latest release

+The latest software artifact is `v2.1-certified-near-boundary`, which adds near-boundary reproducibility experiments for the positive-real nome path \(q=e^{-m}\to1^-\).

+The manuscript is submitted separately through the journal submission system.
+This repository contains the software artifact, reproducibility scripts, and CSV outputs.

 This repository contains the reference implementation and reproducibility scripts for the manuscript:

 **A Certified Recurrence Framework for Gaussian Theta Sums: Tail--Roundoff Enclosures and Regime-Aware Transformation**